joergenb/oauth/isolated_sso_accceptance.md

 ```

-### Crossing the SSO boundary shall not destroy already active sessions:
+### Crossing the SSO boundary shall not destroy the common SSO-session

 9:
 ```